-FSANZ's assessment is that the direct and indirect benefits that would arise from permitting the proposed use of the enzyme alpha-amylase from a GM B. licheniformis as a processing aid in brewed beverages, potable alcohol production and starch processing most likely outweigh the associated costs.
+FSANZ's assessment at the call for submissions stage was that the direct and indirect benefits that would arise from permitting the proposed use of the enzyme alpha-amylase from a GM B. licheniformis as a processing aid in brewing, potable alcohol production and starch processing most likely outweigh the associated costs.
+No further information was received during the consultation process that changed that assessment.

-2.4.1.2 Other measures
+2.5.1.2 Other measures

-There are no other measures (whether available to FSANZ or not) that would be more cost-effective than a food regulatory measure developed or varied as a result of the Application.
+There are no other measures (whether available to FSANZ or not) that would be more costeffective than a food regulatory measure developed or varied as a result of the application.

-2.4.1.3 Any relevant New Zealand standards
+2.5.1.3 Any relevant New Zealand standards